-The University of Alabama is located in Tuscaloosa, a city with a metropolitan population of approximately 98,000 in the west-central part of the state.
+The University of Alabama is located in Tuscaloosa, a city with a metropolitan population of about 100,000 in the west-central part of the state.
 The post office address of The University of Alabama is Tuscaloosa, AL 35487.
-University grounds include more than 1,000 acres.
+University grounds include more than 1,200 acres.
 The University maintains a center in Gadsden and a governmental relations office in Montgomery.
 Separate campuses of the University have been established in Birmingham and Huntsville.
 These campuses are known as The University of Alabama at Birmingham and The University of Alabama in Huntsville.

 Divisions of the University

 - Diversity, Equity and Inclusion

 - Research and Economic Development

 - College of Arts and Sciences

 - Culverhouse College of Business